Notice of availability; request for comments.

 - Minimize the burden of the collection of information on those who are to respond, including through the use of appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submission of responses.

 Title of Collection: Labor Condition Application for H-1B, H-1B1, and E-3 Nonimmigrants.

 OMB Control Number: 1205-0310.

-Affected Public: Individuals or Households; Private Sector—Business or other for-profits and not-for-profit entities; and State, Local, and Tribal Governments.
+Affected Public: Private Sector—business or other for-profits and not-for-profit institutions; State, Local, and Tribal Governments; and Individuals or Households.